 Restrictions

-Because the STB will need to be a device on the LAN of the modem, it therefore requires the broadband setup of the WHS offer.
+Because the STB will need to be a device on the LAN of the modem, it therefore requires the broadband setup of the Wyre WHS offer.

-Traffic management rules and policies, as well as bandwidth restrictions will apply on the IP Data path over the cable network and its use is strictly limited to providing TV related interactivity services in the framework of the ROTV and AIDTV VoD IP.
+Traffic management rules and policies, as well as bandwidth restrictions will apply on the IP Data path over the Wyre cable network and its use is strictly limited to providing TV related interactivity services in the framework of the ROTV and AIDTV VoD IP.

 The IP path has a designated bandwidth (US/DS) and can provide QoS.